RavenJFelix/ARC-Autonomous-Robot-Control-Language/ARC-Lang_Specification.md

 Degrees will be denoted as $numberd i.e. 180d
 Radians will be denoted as $numberr i.e. 3.14r

+### Command Delimiter
+For ease of interpreting, the new-line character will determine the end of a command.

+### Error Detection
+To prevent bad things from happening, always have the program check for bad calls.
+Always...

 ## Core Commands and Examples

 ### STORE